Certified Associate in Project Management (CAPM)®

 Organizations with standardized practices attain better results, as shown in our 2015 Pulse of the Profession® report.
 Because the CAPM® recognizes your knowledge of the profession’s preeminent global standard, you’ll stand out to employers and be poised to move ahead.

 Project management is a rapidly growing profession.
-Through 2020, 1.57 million new jobs will be created each year and qualified practitioners are in demand.
+Research indicates that employers will need to fill nearly 2.2 million new project-oriented roles each year through 2027.
 With the CAPM, you’ll be on the fast track to opportunity.

 Students can submit one application form to join PMI as a student member and take the CAPM exam at the member discount rate.